 Evans has such a light charm about him that it’s a wonder Hollywood hasn’t found more for him to do outside of thrillers and tights-wearing comic book pictures.
 As “the quiet, damaged hot guy” in this Florida coastal town (that looks like Georgia, because it is), Evans’ Frank rarely loses his cool, never hits a laugh line too hard.

 Mary’s fretting over being sentenced to regular elementary school, but Frank has a winning argument.
-“You’re gonna meet kids today you can borrow money from for the rest of your live.”
+“You’re gonna meet kids today you can borrow money from for the rest of your life.”

 Director Marc Webb of “(500) Days of Summer” gives Slate an earthy warmth through her young teacher wardrobe and some incredibly revealing close-ups.
 Bonnie, the teacher, is put-off by the rude kid who is disrupting her class, and plainly rattled when she challenges Mary with math problems the seven-year-old can do in her head.

-With one look, Slate gets across Bonnie’s memory of her higher calling.
+But with just one look, a flash of “Oh, THAT’S what this little girl is,” Slate gets across Bonnie’s memory of her higher calling.
 She will find extra work for Mary.
 She will pay a little extra attention to her.
 She will bond with the brilliant, mouthy brat.
 And she will talk to “Dad” (actually uncle) and try to convince him of what she sees as the right way forward.

 Mckenna is capably adorable as something of an impertinent caricature of a gifted child, and she’s not alone in the “caricature as cast member” in “Gifted.”
 Mary’s profanity and wise-beyond-her-years impatience and compassion are meant to buttress the film’s most troubling thesis — the “nature over nurture” thing.
 Mary’s mal-adjustments aren’t limited to rudeness.
 She’s not above defending the bullied and praising classmates whose work she recognizes as superior.
 Yes, she “learned” that.
 Somehow.